This block predicts the shortest time for an HVAC system to meet the occupied setpoint

 denotes the zone heating setpoint during occupancy, TSetZonCoo

-denotes the zone cooling setpoint during occupancy, and TZon
+denotes the zone cooling setpoint during occupancy, and TZon denotes the

 zone temperature.